MSN.com: Was Your Physician Bribed to Write That Pricey Prescription?

 Was Your Physician Bribed to Write That Pricey Prescription?

-I have been an elected member of the Board of Directors of the American Society for Bioethics and Humanities and to the American Bar Association Coordinating Group on Bioethics and the Law.
-I served on 17 editorial boards of peer-reviewed journals and on the Editorial Policy and Ethics Committee of the Council of Science Editors.
-I created http://bioethics.net.
+Founder and first Editor-in-Chief of The American Journal of Bioethics, Dr. McGee is a previous member of the board of directors of the American Society for Bioethics and Humanities.
+He has served on 17 editorial boards of peer-reviewed journals and is on the Editorial Policy and Ethics Committee of the Council of Science Editors.

 Dr. McGee teaches in the Masters program in Healthcare Management.
 He teaches health management, public health law, and industrial relations.
 Dr. McGee's teaching has ranged across business, medicine, law, public health and philosophy.
 He received a Provost’s Commendation for Teaching at the University of Pennsylvania, and his experiential education course on developing health-related policy were profiled by Harvard University School of Education's Project Zero on innovative teaching methods.
 He has mentored a number of Ph.D. candidates, and advised numerous students in terminal degree programs in medicine, law, nursing, business and public health.
 He helped create degree programs at the University of Pennsylvania and Albany Medical College, and Certificate Program in bioethics at the Center for Practical Bioethics.
 He has taught extensively in online and live formats, ranging from "large hall" undergraduate courses to small seminars to executive education for mid-career professionals.